Accessory Dwelling Units (ADUs) – 3D Models and Floor Plans for Public Use

 State law requires a streamlined, ministerial review process for proposed ADUs and JrADUs that exempts all such applications that meet each of the specified objective review standards from discretionary permit review, including design review.

-Applicants will need to fill out a Uniform Development Application (PDF) and ADU Verification Form (PDF), pay associated fees (PDF), and submit development plan sets.
+Applicants will need to fill out an ADU Application Packet (Fillable PDF), pay associated fees (PDF), and submit development plan sets.
 Submitted plans that meet the requirements in Del Mar Municipal Code Section 30.91 will be approved within 60 days of a complete application submittal.
 If the ADU or JrADU permit application is processed at the same time as a permit application for a new primary dwelling unit on the lot, the City may delay acting on the ADU or JrADU application until the City acts on the permit application for the primary dwelling unit.

 Benefits of ADUs